telerik/kendo-ui-core/docs/controls/navigation/treeview/binding-to-flat-data.md

 This second method allows nodes to be loaded on demand, but is more computationally intensive as it requires the collection to be filtered each time a node gets expanded.

-The exampel below demonstrates how to filter data incrementally.
+The example below demonstrates how to filter data incrementally.

 ###### Example